 529 College Savings Plans

-One of the ways parents can plan for their child’s education is to open up what is called a “529 Plan” at a local financial institution.
-This is a specific account used only for a child’s future education.
+If you’re a parent, you can plan for your child’s education with a “529 Plan” at a local financial institution.
+This specific account is only for a child’s future education.
 There are two types of 529 Plans: prepaid tuition plans and college savings plans.

 A pre-paid tuition plan generally allows the account holder to purchase “units” or “credits” at participating colleges and universities for future tuition (and sometimes room and board).
 Most pre-paid plans have residency requirements and many state government sponsored plans guarantee investments.

 A college savings plan generally allows the account holder to establish an account for a student (i.e. their beneficiary) for the purpose of paying for the beneficiary’s college expenses.
 There are several investment options to choose from when investing in this type of account, including mutual funds, bond mutual funds, money market funds and more.